raspberrypi/style-guide/style-guide.md

 But wait!
 There's more!

 If compiling a numbered or bulleted list of titles **which are like items**, the titles do not need to be set in italics because they do not need to stand out from surrounding text.
-A similar list of titles which are not like items should be set in italics where they are required.
+A similar list of titles which are not ress or clicklike items should be set in italics where they are required.

 Jemima's favourite old movies are: